axkoenig/autoencoder/README.md

 pip install -r requirements.txt
 ```

-Prepare your data.
-In our case we used the celebrity dataset [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) from the paper [Deep Learning Face Attributes in the Wild](https://liuziwei7.github.io/projects/FaceAttributes.html) presented at ICCV 2015.
+Save your data in a directory of your choice.
+We used the celebrity dataset [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) from the paper [Deep Learning Face Attributes in the Wild](https://liuziwei7.github.io/projects/FaceAttributes.html) presented at ICCV 2015.
+If you would like to use your own data, the only thing you need to adjust are the training, validation and test splits in the `prepare_data()` method.

 The `autoencoder.py` script supports the following command line arguments.
 ```bash